 Kaoru Himura lived in an old, drab, but not necessarily uncomfortable-looking apartment complex in the Asian district, a part of town Hajime had been seeing a lot of this week.
-Sano grumbled when he realized where they were going, and — more from the thoughts the young man didn’t bother to hide than from his mostly-unintelligible verbal complaints — Hajime picked up that he felt like he’d wasted a drive of his unreliable car by going to Hajime’s house in it and then coming all the way back to the Asian district in Hajime’s car.
-There really was nothing to be done about this, though, and the grumbling was entirely rhetorical.
+Sano grumbled when he realized where they were going, and — more from the thoughts the young man didn’t bother to hide than from his mostly-unintelligible verbal complaints — Hajime picked up that he felt like he’d wasted a drive of his unreliable car by going to Hajime’s house in it and then coming all the way back to the Asian district in a different vehicle.
+Nothing could improve that ironic situation, though, and the grumbling was entirely rhetorical.

 The door, probably metal beneath its drab grey paint, was also hot as Hajime’s knuckles contacted it sharply three, four times.
 Then the two men stood still.
 Traffic on the nearby street made it impossible to hear any movement within the apartment, but Hajime had other senses that could inform him of what might be going on in there.

 Eventually, after several minutes of tense silence waiting for any response to Hajime’s knock, Sano muttered, “You think she might not be home?”
 He shifted, uncomfortable and angry.
 “I mean, it’s the middle of the day… she might be at work or something…”

 “No, she’s on the other side of the door,” Hajime stated flatly.
 “She’s just standing there wondering why people can’t leave her alone.”